|The Academic Dismissal Process|

 |Supplementary Scholastic Standards Policy|

-To be in good academic standing in the School of Engineering, students must maintain a 2.5 cumulative GPA after completing 24 or more credits.
-Students must maintain a minimum 2.3 cumulative GPA to continue in the School of Engineering.
-Students who fall below a 2.3 cumulative GPA after 24 credits in residence will be removed from the School of Engineering and moved to the Academic Center for Exploratory Students.
+To be in good academic standing in the College of Engineering, students must maintain a 2.5 cumulative GPA after completing 24 or more credits.
+Students must maintain a minimum 2.3 cumulative GPA to continue in the College of Engineering.
+Students who fall below a 2.3 cumulative GPA after 24 credits in residence will be removed from the College of Engineering and moved to the Academic Center for Exploratory Students.
 Residence means courses completed at one of the UConn campuses and does not include Early College Experience or non-degree courses.
 Students will have the opportunity to appeal this decision.
-If a student’s cumulative GPA falls between 2.3 and 2.5, they will be considered on academic probation for the School of Engineering.
+If a student’s cumulative GPA falls between 2.3 and 2.5, they will be considered on academic probation for the College of Engineering.
 Students on academic probation will be reduced to a 14-credit load until the cumulative GPA improves to at least 2.5.
-Students may stay in the School of Engineering while on academic probation with the reduced credit load.
+Students may stay in the College of Engineering while on academic probation with the reduced credit load.

 *This information was taken from: http://catalog.uconn.edu/school-of-engineering/